Scottish Produce Mark FAQs

 Do I need to be a member of the Scottish Crofting Federation (SCF)?

-Yes, the SCP Mark has been developed and promoted by the SCF.
+Yes, the Scottish Crofting Produce mark has been developed and promoted by the SCF.
 Therefore, membership is needed to join.
 SCF membership has many other advantages too.
-From legal advice, copies of The Crofter magazine, as well as supporting an organisation who campaigns for crofting are just some of the other benefits to membership.
+From legal advice, copies of The Crofter magazine, as well as supporting an organisation dedicated to crofting are just some of the other benefits to membership.
 If you are not a member, why not join up to help support the Scottish crofting community and add your produce to the SCP Mark.

 Can a group of crofters join up as a co-operative?